 An Additional Priority

-In addition to some language changes, some amended lists, and a request for data on the participation of children to be disaggregated by race and ethnicity, the current competition has added a new priority.
-States will be allowed to describe strategies for addressing the unique needs of their rural populations.
+In addition to some language changes, some amended lists, and a request for data on the participation of children to be disaggregated by race and ethnicity, the Round 3 RTT-ELC competition added a new priority.
+States were encouraged to describe strategies for addressing the unique needs of their rural populations.

-- Access the first Annual Performance Reports from Round 1 grant states for lessons learned.
+Access the first Annual Performance Reports from Round 1 grantee states for lessons learned.

 - Read A Step toward Dr. King’s Dream by BUILD Initiative Deputy Director Susan Hibbard, a blog post on the BUILD website about the release of Round 3 on the 50th anniversary on the March on Washington.